Blockchainrdc2018/dobitrade/docs/en_us/InterfaceCheck.md

 ## Environment

-- Deploy, runtime, Linux OS used for deploy or runing should be one of:
+- Linux OS used for deploy or runing should be one of the following:

     - CentOS 7.5
     - Debian 9
     - Ubuntu 16.04
     - Ubuntu 18.04

-    If not, Docker image or Dockerfile must be provided;
+    If none available above, Docker image or Dockerfile must be provided;

-- Requirements of Hardware (CPU, RAM, Hard disk, net bandwith, etc.);
+- Details of hardwore requirements(CPU, RAM, Hard disk, net bandwith, etc.);

-- If thirdparty resource(eg. MySQL), please list the requements of that;
+- Details of third-party resource if there is(eg. MySQL);

 - Non-Linux is not supported.

 ## Compiling and deploy

-- Open source or providing source code, due to safety concerns;
+- Open source would be preferred for upcoming token.
+If not, please provide source code for security concerns;

-- Documents of compiling and deploy are required, and must include:
+- Compiling and deploying documents are needed under the requirements below:

     - Compiling tools and its version(eg. gcc 8.2)
     - Ports used for network(eg. P2P)